-This summer, Americans all across the country will pick up special glasses and head outside to view a celestial event nearly a century in the waiting.
-Nicknamed the Great American Eclipse, the rare daylight phenomena will mark the first time since 1918 that the moon's shadow will race across the contiguous United States, giving millions of people a rare chance to witness the sun covered by the moon in totality.
+Today, Americans across the country will pick up special glasses and head outside to view a celestial event nearly a century in the waiting.
+Nicknamed the Great American Eclipse, the rare daylight phenomena marks the first time since 1918 that the moon's shadow will race across the contiguous United States, giving millions of people a rare chance to witness the sun covered by the moon in totality.

-Indeed, August marks an end to what many consider the "dark ages" of solar eclipses over American soil.
-Whereas the 20th century only had two total eclipses, in 1918 and 1970, over large amounts of the U.S., the 21st century will have no less than six prime total eclipses, with four of them occurring within a 35-year period.
+Indeed, today marks an end to what many consider the "dark ages" of solar eclipses over American soil.
+Whereas the 20th century only had two total eclipses, in 1918 and 1970, over large amounts of the U.S., the 21st century will have no fewer than six prime total eclipses, with four of them occurring within a 35-year period.

 The new golden age of eclipses, a recurring treat for millions of American, begins with the first event on Aug.
 21, 2017.
 To learn more about what to expect and how to prepare, here's everything we know so far.

 What exactly is a total solar eclipse?

 Unlike a lunar eclipse, when the moon passes behind the Earth's shadow, a solar eclipse occurs when the moon passes between the Earth and sun and casts its shadow on the planet.
 As shown in the illustration above, this shadow is comprised of two concentric cones –– the larger penumbra, which from Earth only shows the sun partially blocked, and the much smaller umbra, which blocks the sun completely.

 According to NASA, the umbra shadow "barely reaches the planet's surface" and is only about 30 Earth diameters long.